Novocaine (2001 film): Production

 Screenwriter David Atkins wrote the screenplay while working in the dental practices of his father and brothers.
 "I was looking for an everyman kind of character, and I just thought a dentist is a perfect everyman.
 I find dentists to be very sympathetic, actually.
 They know that people don't jump up and down with excitement when they have to go see a dentist, yet they welcome people into their offices, always with a smile.
 Then they lay them down in their chairs and take away the pain," said Atkins.

-The film was shot in Chicago over 32 days.
+The film was shot in Chicago over 32 days, with additional location shooting done in Cedarburg and Lake Geneva, Wisconsin.

+This was the second movie where Steve Martin plays an abusive dentist, the last was in the 1986 film adaptation of the Broadway musical Little Shop of Horrors as Orin Scrivello, DDS.

 Reception

-Roger Ebert of the Chicago Sun-Times awarded the film three out four stars and appreciated the film's screwball and film noir elements, declaring its "loopholes" forgivable for a comedy.
+Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars and appreciated the film's screwball and film noir elements, declaring its "loopholes" forgivable for a comedy.
 The Los Angeles Times review had high praise for Martin's portrayal and director Atkins' work, but found the appearance by Kevin Bacon "ludicrous" and the film's tension reduced by the "virtually slapstick run from the cops".

 In her review for Salon, Stephanie Zacharek found the film "so aggressively stylish that it comes off more like a stunt" with a "plodding" plot.
 She added though Laura Dern's performance made the film "clack along efficiently when she's onscreen," by the time of the film's "feebly shocking conclusion, we're left feeling heavily sedated, and not in the good way."

 On the Rotten Tomatoes review aggregator, the film has a 38% "rotten" score, with the critical consensus being, "The quirky Novocaine flirts with both dark comedy and noir suspense, but the result is a jarring mix of tones which never quite mesh."
+Metacritic gave the film a 45 out of 100, indicating "mixed or average" reviews based on 27 reviews.